<> <> <> <>

 Can gluten intolerance cause belly fat?

+As we mentioned above, being gluten intolerant does not automatically mean you are likely to gain weight or belly fat.
 However, when people who have these conditions do ingest gluten, they may notice that their belly appears larger due to bloating and the way gluten impacts their body.

 Bloating is a common symptom among people who have an intolerance, and a flatter stomach is often one of the first changes people experience when they begin to avoid gluten [2].